EIT Governing Board

 The EIT Governing Board unanimously elected Peter Olesen as its next Chairman during its meeting on 13 March 2014.
 Peter Olesen succeeds Alexander von Gabain, the second Chairman of the EIT Governing Board.

 A transition mechanism was established under Section 1.2 of the EIT Statutes in order to ensure the continuity of the EIT Governing Board decision-making process.
 In line with this mechanism the EIT Governing Board decided to choose one third of its members to serve for a two-year period, one third for a four-year period and one third for a six-year period.
 The decision is backed by the European Commission and consequently the mandate of the 12 current appointed EIT Governing Board Members started the 5th June 2014.

-The role of the Representative Members is to provide the KICs’ perspective within the Governing Board.
+The role of the Representative Members is to provide the Innovation Communities’ perspective within the Governing Board.
 Consequently, the list of nominee candidates is proposed by the KICs themselves, who are invited to put forwards members of their higher education, research and innovation partner institutions.